 If the proportionality requirement – often the most controversial one – is rarely debated as a criterion that cannot be met in this particular case, the reversibility of such measures is flagged as a serious legal obstacle.
 Those who advocate against seizing assets as a lawful countermeasure insist that by the end of the conflict the countermeasures are supposed to be reversed and “everyone goes back to following the law.”
 Seizures of sovereign assets cannot be reversed, however, since once retitled the frozen assets are gone forever, the argument goes.

 This argument focuses on assets themselves in assessing whether the reversibility requirement can be met as opposed to suspension of sovereign immunity rights as the target of countermeasures.
 It also relies on the logic behind the criterion of reversibility of countermeasures which lies in keeping open a path to resuming the status quo ante in relations between sovereign States.
-Following the requirement is especially important when parties sometimes dispute whether the primary obligation of international law exists or has taken place.
+Following the requirement is especially important when parties sometimes dispute whether the primary obligation of international law exists or a violation has taken place.
 While a commitment to reciprocity and respect among sovereigns is laudable in the abstract, in practice it only favors Russia today.
 Indeed, Russia’s flagrant violations of the fundamental principles of international law against Ukraine are straightforward, not seriously in dispute, and extremely grave.
 Ukraine needs to restore the status quo ante in its relations with Russia, and the path to that begins with ending Russia’s aggression and making good faith negotiations the only viable option.

 Not only do arguments on the reversibility fail to address Russia’s refusal to treat Ukraine as a foreign sovereign, but they stand in the way of Ukraine receiving the support it needs to survive.
 Russia’s image in global affairs has deteriorated, it has become isolated (but not as universally as hoped for), its economy is underperforming, and its human resources have been squandered.
 Yet, Russia will likely remain on the geopolitical map of the world and, with its vast natural resources, bounce back relatively quickly once it returns to the global stage.
 But what will become of its victim, Ukraine?